 There must be an assurance that at least 10 participants will be available every year to do the count to ensure continued good coverage.

 Want to start a new count in your area?
-There are now over 2000 CBCs in the United States, Canada, Hawaii, the Pacific Islands, the Caribbean, Central and South America, and the more the merrier!
-In order for you to start a new Christmas Bird Count in your area, we will need to receive the completed New Count Application with the following information as part of the application process between September 1 and December 1:
+There are now over 2500 CBCs in the United States, Canada, Hawaii, the Pacific Islands, the Caribbean, Central and South America, and the more the merrier!
+In order for you to start a new Christmas Bird Count in your area you will need to submit a New Count Application through the link above or below with the following information between September 1 and December 1:

 - An assurance that at least 10 participants will be available every year to do the count, along with a description of the experience level of the party leaders, to ensure continued good coverage.

-To propose your new circle, please send your application between September 1 and December 1 to:
+To propose your new circle, please complete this form between September 1 and December 1: New Christmas Bird Count Application

 Our goal is to have accurate lat/longs for all CBC circles in the database.
 Please see these instructions to find out how to report changes in your circle lat/long to Audubon.